loopback7084/astro_super_tools/README.md

 ## Prepare your device:

-- Create a full backup of your device using the MTKClient, either through the GUI using `python mtk_gui` or through `python mtk rl out`.
+- Create a full backup of your device using the MTKClient, either through either the GUI: `python mtk_gui` or the CLI: `python mtk rl out`.
 - Unlock your bootloader:
     - Enable and open 'Developer Options'.
     - Enable 'USB debugging' and 'OEM Unlocking'.